wedel/TorHS_SpeedDating/README.md

 ## TorPS with Rendezvous Ciruits
 TorPS is required to get the code running.
-For all geneal instructions please refer to their [readme](https://github.com/torps/torps/blob/master/README.md)
+For all geneal instructions please refer to their [readme](https://github.com/torps/torps/blob/master/README.md).

 0. [Stem](https://stem.torproject.org/) is required for TorPS simulations.
 1. Get a local copy of TorPS `git clone https://github.com/torps/torps.git`
 2. Copy all files from [TorPS_HS/](https://github.com/wedel/TorHS_SpeedDating/tree/master/torps_hs) dir of this repo to your local copy of TorPS.

-### Path Simulation HOWTO
+### Path Simulation
 After you processed your local copys of the Tor consensuses and descriptors into a more compact format you are ready for simulation of Tor (rendezvous) circuits.
 Running simulations over a given periode works just as before and described in the [TorPS readme](https://github.com/torps/torps/blob/master/README.md) by calling
 <pre><code>python pathsim.py simulate [args] </pre></code>
 with the following *additional* args: